hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 Since there are 3 parts to making a state machine, there are many styles to coding a state machine.
 But basically boils down to:
-* **Three always blocks** : The next state logic and output logic are both modeled as combintorial always blocks.
+* **Three always blocks** : The next state logic and output logic are both modeled as combinatorial always blocks.
 The state logic is a synchronous always block.
 * **Two always blocks** : Two parts in one always block, and the other in another.
 * **One always block** : All three parts in one always block.
 This is my favorite.
-This makes a Moore machine and the outputs are synchronous with the state transistions.
-It also, usually, requires the least typing :-)
+This makes a Moore machine and the outputs are synchronous with the state transitions.
+It also, usually requires the least typing :-)

 **Note**: The important thing is you code the state-machine in a style that the synthesis tool will recognize as a state-machine.
 Then depending on the